I’ve been drinking coffee every day for the past 15 years.

 Reading a fiction book in bed before sleep has become one of my favorite rituals.
 I think that non-fiction business books before bed stimulate your thought process, and you end up dwelling on your daytime problems.
 In contrast, fiction books invite you to a new world where you can actually “turn off,” stop thinking about what “you should’ve said or done,” and easily fall asleep.
-Bonus points if it’s a physical copy, so you wouldn’t stare at a screen.
+Bonus points if it’s a physical copy so that you wouldn’t stare at a screen.

 8. Meditate before going to bed.

 I meditate with Headspace for 20 minutes before going to bed.
 I’ve been doing that for so long that Andy Puddicombe’s (founder of the app) voice now works as a trigger for my brain to wind down and get ready to sleep.

 9. Drink chamomile tea with honey and apple cider vinegar.

 10. Take 200-400mg of magnesium 30 minutes before sleep.

 I take all of my supplements in the morning except for magnesium, which I’ve found better taken in the evening before sleep.
 I mostly choose Glycinate or L-Threonate because they are absorbed more easily, while Citrate is considered to have a laxative effect.
 After a particularly stressful day, I combine it with 200mg of L-Theanine.

 11. Maintain a healthy diet and don’t eat after 7 pm.

 Nutritionists usually tell you to wait two to three hours between your last meal and bedtime.
 This allows digestion to happen and the contents of your stomach to move into your small intestine, preventing problems like heartburn and insomnia.
 Eating also prompts the release of insulin, which plays a huge role in shifting your circadian rhythm.

 Bear in mind that nothing from this list would work without a healthy diet.
 That is, at a minimum, no processed sugars, no junk food, and no alcohol.
 And speaking of alcohol,